leocho1989/jsproject/README.md

 * Webpack and Babel to bundle and transpile the source JavaScript code.
 * Using npm to manage project dependencies.
 * Using online Medals csv file to fetch olympics data.
-* Using D3 library to render data
+* Using D3 library to render data.

 ## Implementation Timeline
 * Friday `Afternoon & Weekend: Final proposal and setup.`